conterra/mapapps-4-developers/README.md

 }
 ```

-With all these changes, the Jetty Server can be started.
+With all these changes, the Jetty server can be started.
-Note, that this will only cover JS bundle development capabilities.
+Note that this will only cover JS bundle development capabilities.
 To develop themes and templates, the old
 `sampleRemoteProj` should be used.
 To get a copy, contact [support@conterra.de](support@conterra.de)

 ### Start coding